ahmedhamdy272/Nike/README.md

 ![Site Preview](./public/images/screenshot.jpeg)

-A modern, responsive, and visually engaging Nike product showcase built with HTML, CSS, and JavaScript.
-This website replicates the aesthetic and user experience of a professional e-commerce store, with clean layouts, hover effects, and intuitive browsing.
+A sleek, responsive, and modern e-commerce interface built with **React**, **Tailwind CSS**, and **TypeScript**.
+This project emulates the design and user experience of a professional Nike storefront.

 ## 🌟 Features

-- 🛍️ **Responsive Product Grid** – Dynamic layout that adapts to mobile, tablet, and desktop screens.
+- 🛍️ **Dynamic Product Grid** – Interactive product listings with hover effects.
-- 🎥 **Hover Interactions** – Product highlights, color variations, and ratings upon hover.
+- 📱 **Responsive Layout** – Mobile-first design using Tailwind’s utility-first classes.
-- 📱 **Mobile-Friendly Navigation** – Optimized header and menu for mobile browsing.
+- ⚛️ **Component-Based Architecture** – Clean and reusable components in React.
-- 🎨 **Modern UI/UX Design** – Inspired by Nike’s product visual language and branding.
+- 💡 **Custom Hooks** – Abstract logic for state management and effects.
-- 💼 **Multiple Pages** – Including product collections, details, and call-to-action banners.
+- 🚀 **Optimized Performance** – Vite build tool for lightning-fast dev and production.

 ## 🖥️ Live Demo